libbyschuknight/tid_til/tid.md

+# Today I learnt...

+4 Oct
+Have had a break from this but feel like it was useful so starting again.

+3 Oct
+...about BEM
+>Block Element Modifier is a methodology, that helps you to achieve reusable components and code sharing in the front-end I paired with Merrin today on using haml and BEM to style counting of applications.

-# Today I Did...Today I have worked on...
+## Today I Did...Today I have worked on...

 6 July
 ...have been busy and have forgotten to add to this.
 Currently working on the app that is internal facing.
 This app/service is a hybrid in that one page is in one service and another is in an old app that is still being used.
 Proves for interesting times.